SUBSCRIBE To DRIP Investor Today!

 Quite frankly, the fact that I don’t have precise control over the buy and sell price doesn’t bother me.
 I figure that, over time, I’m just as apt to buy shares at a more favorable price than I am to pay a higher price.
 And since I sell so infrequently, the fact that I cannot sell shares now doesn’t concern me.
 In fact, I think one of the things that gets investors into trouble is that it is too easy to buy and sell stocks these days, especially with the advent of online trading.
 I think too many investors trade stocks simply because they can, rather than because they should.
 I also think that having precise control over the buy and sell price may cause you to try to "micro" time purchases and sells.
 I can’t tell you how many times I’ve seen investors fail to buy a stock simply because the stock never fell to that investor’s "buy" price.
 If you try to finesse the purchase price too much, oftentimes you’ll never buy the stock because it rallies away from your target price.
 Don’t worry so much that you cannot buy stock in dividend reinvestment plans at a precise price.
 If it’s a good stock and you’re investing for the long term, it shouldn’t matter.

 Q What is the best way to sell stocks from a dividend reinvestment plan?

 A This is a timely question since I recently sold one of my dividend reinvestment plans.
 Most DRIPs allow investors to sell stock directly from the plans.
 Companies may require DRIP participants to notify the plan in writing with their sell instructions.
-However, a number of companies, such as Browning-Ferris, allow DRIP participants to sell their shares via the telephone.
+However, a number of companies allow DRIP participants to sell their shares via the telephone.

 Here are the steps I followed: